|

 The Rescue Unit was founded due to a need for emergency medical services to campus and the Chittenden County area.
 Since their service began, it has been a student-run organization that operates 24 hours a day, 365 days a year.
-The Rescue Unit responds to approximately 2,200 calls annually to campus, the city of Winooski, the towns of Hinesburg and St. George, parts of Colchester, and the interstate.
+The Rescue Unit responds to approximately 3,300 calls annually to campus, the city of Winooski, Fort Ethan Allen, VTANG, and parts of Colchester, and the interstate.

 MORE INFORMATION |